yousong/build-scripts/README.md

 3. Some packages requires newer versions of autoconf and pkg.m4 from pkg-config
 4. QEMU 2.5 requires g++ with flag `-fstack-protector-strong` which is not available in the 4.4 line

-The solution is to use newer toolchain from [Software Collections](https://www.softwarecollections.org/) service at the moment before we build toolchains by ourself
+The solution at the moment is to use newer toolchain from [Software Collections](https://www.softwarecollections.org/) service before we can build toolchains by ourself

 	# Install base packages
 	yum install scl-utils